jekuh/confluent/04_ksqldb/conflent_cloud_workshop_2022/lab_iot/Temperature_Alerting_System.md

 # Internet of Things Use Case: Temperature Alerting System (Confluent Cloud)

+You want to build an alerting system that automatically detects if the temperature of a room consistently drops.
+In this tutorial, we'll write a program that monitors a stream of temperature readings and detects when the temperature consistently drops below 45 degrees Fahrenheit for a period of 10 minutes.

 We are going to build data pipeline which should look like this:
 ![ Temperature Alerting System Flow](img_alerting_system_program/datapipeline.png)

-## 1. Confluent cloud ksqldb setup
+## 0 Confluent cloud ksqldb setup

 - Login to Confluent Cloud.
-- Select environment "ksqldb-workshop"
+- Select or create an environment.
-- Create new cluster or select an existing one.
+- Create new cluster or select an existing from within your environment.
 - From the left panel select "ksqlDB" to display all apps.
 - Select your ksqlDB cluster to display the ksqlDB Editor.

 ![Start Screen](img_temperature_alerting_system/ksqlDB_Start.png)

-Check the properties set for the ksqlDB cluster:
+Some basic ksqlDB queries cluster:

 ```
 show properties;
+list table;
+list streams;
 ```

-## 2. Create Stream (TEMPERATURE_READINGS)
+## 1. Create Stream (TEMPERATURE_READINGS)

 ```
 CREATE STREAM TEMPERATURE_READINGS (ID VARCHAR KEY, TIMESTAMP VARCHAR, READING BIGINT)